 Much useful the tool it is, Snipaste also offers a wide range of options to make it ‘yours’.
 You can configure several settings related to snipping and pasting the images.
 For Snipping, you can change the number of records maintained in the history, change the default masking color or enable/disable the functionality to auto-detect UI elements or windows.
 Whereas for Pasting any image, you can calibrate the settings regarding scaling, zooming or text to image conversion, etc.

 Also, there are specific hotkeys assigned for particular functions.
 For example, for Snip the default hotkey is F1 while for pasting it is set as F2 by default.
 You can change these per your wish.

-Snipaste is a nifty little tool that can come handy for those who frequently takes screenshots and want more features as an add-in support.
+Snipaste is a nifty little tool that can come in handy for those who frequently take screenshots and want more features as add-in support.
 Give it a try by downloading it from the official website here.